BigLMatt/Automatic-KU-Leuven-VPN-login/README.md

 Two .exe files are provided, one for settings (vpn_kul_settings.exe), and one for actually running the automation of VPN login (vpn_kul.exe).
 Ivanti secure access should already be installed.

-There is also a **vpn_config.json file and an .env that need to stay together with the .exe files.** So it is best to make a shortcut to the files or look them up in windows search for use.
+There is also a **vpn_config.json file and an .env that need to stay together with the .exe files.** So it is best to make a shortcut to the files on your desktop.

 ### Setup

 To use the vpn_kul file, you need to **provide your login**, r-number and password (the password is stored safely in a keyring).
 Other things like if the browser tabs should be closed after connection can be selected.

-The buttons that need to be pressed (mainly the one for selecting B-zone) can be selected by image recogniton or by manually providing a click coordinate by running **"Set manual click position" and selecting "Manual Coordinates"** in the options menu (normally default).
+The buttons that need to be pressed (mainly the one for selecting B-zone) can be selected by image recogniton or by manually providing a click coordinate by running **"Set manual click position" and selecting "Manual Coordinates"** in the options menu.
+This option can be helpfull if the image recognition does not work well on your machine.
 Ivanti is pulled up then and you should click the B-zone connect button, this position is then recorded and saved.
-There is also an image recognition option for clicking the button but this doesn't work well as of yet.
+There is also an image recognition option for clicking the button which is selected by default.

 Other stability issues may be solved by **checking if the ivanti secure access path references correctly to the one on your PC**.
 The speed of the different actions can be slowed to 0.5 for stability if the clicks are too fast.
 The actions can also be sped up to 2 times normal speed.